rbreu/beeref/README.rst

 Stable Release
 ~~~~~~~~~~~~~~

-Get the zip file for your operating systom from the `latest release <https://github.com/rbreu/beeref/releases>`_.
+Get the zip file for your operating system (Windows, Linux, macOS) from the `latest release <https://github.com/rbreu/beeref/releases>`_.
 Extract the zip file.
 Inside the extracted folder, you will find a BeeRef executable.

 Follow further releases via the `atom feed <https://github.com/rbreu/beeref/releases.atom>`_.